 This course is designed to introduce the investigative concepts involved in the "Crime Scene Dynamics" of processing the aftermath of a criminal incident.
-The students will be exposed to how to respond to crime scenes, and examine the multitude of responsibilities involved such as: evidence must be identified and preserved, witnesses must be isolated and interviewed, the scene must be isolated and protected, fingerprints must be developed, and suspects must be identified and located.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+The students will be exposed to how to respond to crime scenes. and examine the multitude of responsibilities involved, such as: the evidence must be identified and preserved. witnesses must be isolated and interviewed, the scene must be isolated and protected, fingerprints must be developed, and suspects must be identified and located.
+Prerequisites: None Lecture Hours: 40; Lab Hours: 0; Other Hours: 0